abhiwand/atk/api-doc/src/main/resources/python/graph-titan/ml/conjugate_gradient_descent.rst

     The length of feature vector to use in CGD model.
     Larger value in general results in more accurate parameter estimation, but slows down the computation.
-    The valid value range is all positive integer.
+    The valid value range is all positive int.
     Default is 3.

 learning_curve_output_interval : int (optional)